yiisoft/docs/guide/en/intro/upgrade-from-v2.md

 service locator (`Yii::$app->`) to [DI container](https://www.yiiframework.com/doc/guide/2.0/en/concept-di-container).

-If usage of DI container is problematic for whatever reason, consider moving all calls to `Yii::$app->` to controller actions and widgets and passing dependencies manually from controller to what needs them.
+If usage of DI container is problematic for whatever reason, consider moving all calls to `Yii::$app->` to controller actions and widgets and passing dependencies manually from a controller to what needs them.

 See [Dependency injection and container](../concept/di-container.md) for explanation of the concept.